 Speed limits are not a sign of “The Man” keeping us down.

-There are solid, sound engineering reasons for a speed limit that protects drivers, passengers, and vehicles on the millions of miles of roadway in America.
+There are solid, sound engineering reasons for a speed limit that protects drivers, passengers, and vehicles on the millions of miles of roadway in America otherwise there would be even more speeding accidents.
 Public-safety officers have a duty to uphold those engineering standards and keep everyone safe as much as possible.

 Speed limits are determined by weather conditions, daytime and nighttime hours, the quality of the road, traffic density and whether a road is curvy or straight, has hills or is flat.
 Signage introduces drivers to the speed limit over a stretch of road, and exceeding that speed limit increases the risk of accidents and injuries.